 Honors Thesis FAQ for Faculty

 Changes have been made to the faculty code in regard to what is required for submission to the library.
-Starting this year, honors thesis students students are only required to submit a digital copy of the thesis.
+Honors thesis students are only required to submit a digital copy of the thesis.
 Students who choose to allow worldwide (open) access to their thesis may elect to also deposit a paper copy of their thesis that will be bound and shelved in the Allen Reading Room and can circulate on campus and through Interlibrary Loan.
 Students who have completed an honors project are required to deposit a report on that project.
 For faculty, key points include the following:

 Where can I find thesis submission guidelines?

-Complete guidelines on formatting and submission can be found here.
+Here you could find Complete guidelines on formatting and submission.

 When is the deadline?

-Both digital and (where relevant) print theses are due in the library no later than Reading Day of Spring Semester, May 13, 2020.
-Signed certificates of approval and non-exclusive distribution licenses also must be turned in no later than this date.
+Both digital and (where relevant) print theses are due in the library no later than Reading Day.
+Signed certificates of approval and non exclusive distribution licenses also must be turned in no later than this date.

 How do students submit digital copies?